Cara-M/TASK-3/Alex.md

 - ISC
 - BSD

-Note MIT allows a project to be used as a dep
+Note MIT allows a project to be used as a dependency in another

 The strong copyleft licensing requires the user wanting to use the owner's repository/code must have the same licensing as the owners.
 Common strong copyleft license seen: